Call for Participation in the TOP500 / Green500 Lists

 The TOP500 project was started in 1993 to provide a reliable basis for tracking and detecting trends in high-performance computing.
 Twice a year, a list of the sites operating the 500 most powerful computer systems is assembled and released.
 The best performance on the Linpack benchmark is used as performance measure for ranking the computer systems.
 The list contains a variety of information including the system specifications and its major application areas.

 Each year the first TOP500 list is released during the ISC High Performance conference.
-In 2020, the conference will be held in Frankfurt, Germany (June 21 - 25) and the SC conference in the USA, this year held in Atlanta (November 15 -20, 2020).
+In 2023, the conference will be held in person and virtually (May 21 - May 25, 2022) and the SC conference in the USA will be held this year in Denver, CO (November 12 -17, 2023).

 The List's maintainers are interested in new entries as well as entries that are no longer valid.
 Please feel free to contact them here if you have questions.